-2.5 Submit cases on time in line with internal and external deadlines 2.6 Complete follow-up actions in accordance with the instructions 2.7 Adhere to organisational policies and procedures, and legal and ethical requirements when building case files Additional information about this unit N/A Unit aim (s) This unit aims to develop the knowledge and skills required to build legal case files.
-Upon completion of this unit, learners will understand how to, and be able to, build legal case files.
-Assessment requirements specified by a sector or regulatory body (if appropriate) Skills CFA Assessment Strategy Competence units (S/NVQ) Details of the relationship of the unit and relevant national occupational standards Business & Administration (2013) National Occupational Standards: • CFABAB112 Build case files
+2.6 Confirm the accuracy of data analysisand make necessary adjustments 2.7 Draw conclusions that are valid and supported by evidence 3.
+Be able to present the analysis of business data 3.1 Present data in the agreed reporting format and house style 3.2 Acknowledge the limitations of the analysis 3.3 Reference data sources Additional information about this unit N/A Unit aim (s) This unit aims to develop the knowledge and skills required to analyse and present business data.
+Upon completion of this unit, learners will have developed an understanding of the analysis and presentation of business data.
+Learners will be able to analyse both quantitative and qualitative business data and will also be able to present this analysis appropriately.
+Assessment requirements specified by a sector or regulatory body (if appropriate) Skills CFA Assessment Strategy Competence units (S/NVQ) Details of the relationship of the unitand relevant national occupational standards Business & Administration (2013) National Occupational Standards: • CFABAD322 Analyse and report data